 To bring out your creativity

 One of best things about meal prep is it allows you to mix and match your prepared ingredients.
-Addition of herbs, condiments, and a few pantry staples also let you turn one prepared dish into something new.
+The addition of herbs, condiments, and a few pantry staples also let you turn one prepared dish into something new.

 To keep you organised